opwoco/BootstrapBundle/Resources/doc/extensions/2-navbars.md

 We make use of KnpMenu and KnpMenuBundle in order to help in the generation of Bootstrap Menus and navbars.
-We also provide a pass-through function for `knp_menu_render`, `mopa_bootstrap_menu` which sets some default options for the menus.
+We also provide a pass-through function for `knp_menu_render`, `opwoco_bootstrap_menu` which sets some default options for the menus.

 To learn how to create menus with KnpMenuBundle, [please check their documentation before continuing.](https://github.com/KnpLabs/KnpMenuBundle)